How to use Google Sheets – A Detailed Guide for Getting Started

 rename-a-file

-Create Table in Google Sheets
+Create a Table in Google Sheets

 • Select a starting cell for your table: Click on an empty cell where you want the top-left corner of your table to be.
 This will be the starting point of your table.